-Form In re - Chapter 7) (10/05) According to the calculations rec quired by this : statement: Debtor(s) Debtor(s) ☐ The presumption arises.
+Form B22A (Chapter 7) (10/05) n re According to the calculations required by this statement: Debtor(s) ☐ The presumption arises.
 Case N lumber: ☐ The presumption does not arise.
-(If known) (Check the box as directed in Parts I, III, and VI of th is statement.)
-ST ΔTFN MENT OF CURRENT MONTHLY / INCOME AND MEANS TE ST CALCU ΙΙ ΔΤΙΩΝ J 1, ~ · L · · IN CHAPTER 7 ONLY OT OALOC LATION Schedule I and J, this statement must be compre primarily consumer debts.
-Joint debtors ma or, whether or r ot filing jointly, Part I. EXCLUSION FOR DISABLED VETERANS 1 Vetera are a disabled veteran described in the Veterar n's Declaration, (2) check the box for "The pre- rification in Part VIII.
-Do not complete any of t sumption does not arise" at the top of thi 1 fined in n 38 U.S.C. § 3741(1)) whose indebtedness oc declare under penalty of perjury that I am a disabled veteran (as decurred primarily during a period in which I was on active duty (as derming a homeland defense activity (as defined in 32 U.S.C. §901(1)).
-Par rt II.
-CALCULATION OF MONTH LY INCOME FOR § 707(b)(7) EXCLUS ION al/filing status.
-Check the box that applies ar · s statement as directed.
-Jnmarried.
-Complete only Column A ("Debt Married, not filing jointly, with declaration of se 2 in alty of perjury: "My spouse and I are legally separated under applicable non-bankruptcy law or my spouse and I are living apart other than for the purpose of evading the requirements of § 707(b)(2)(A) of the Bankruptcy Code."
-Complete only Column A ("Debtor's Income") for Lines 3-11. c.
+0030 11 arriber.
+(If known) (Check the box as directed in Parts I, III, and VI of this statement.) l (Officers the box as all cered in Fairs 1, in, and vi or th is statement.)
+ST ATEN TENT OF CURRENT MONTHLY FOR USE ' INCOME AND MEANS TE IN CHAPTER 7 ONLY ST CALCL JLATION Schedule I and J, this statement must be compre primarily consumer debts.
+Joint debtors ma or, whether or r not filing jointly, Part I. EXCLUSION FOR DISABLED VETERANS 1 Vetera are a disabled veteran described in the Veterar n's Declaration, (2) check the box for "The pre- rification in Part VIII.
+Do not complete any of the sumption does not arise" at the top of this 1 fined in eran's Declaration.
+By checking this box, I don 38 U.S.C. § 3741(1)) whose indebtedness och 10 U.S.C. § 101(d)(1)) or while I was perforn curred primarily during a period in which I was on active duty (as de- Par t II.
+CALCULATION OF MONTH LY INCOME FOR § 707(b) (7 7) EXCLUS ION Marita al/filing status.
+Check the box that applies ar nd complete the balance of this part of thi s statement as directed.
+Inmarried.
+Complete only Column A ("Debt 2 alt ing , debtor declare aw or my spous Bankruptcy Co e and I are liv- plete only Column A ("Debtor's Income") for Lines 3-11. c.
 Married, not filing jointly, without the declaration of separate households set out in Line 2.b above.
-Complete both Column A ("Debtor's Income") and Column B (Spouse's Income) for Lines 3-11. d.
+Complete both Column A ("Debtor's Income") and Column B (Spouse's Income) for Lines 3-11.
 Married, filing jointly.
-Complete both Column A ("Debtor's Income") and Column B ("Spouse's Income") for Lines 3-11. ures must reflect average monthly income for t Column A Column B uptcy case, ending on the last day of the month amounts of income during these six months, y Debtor's Spouse's e six months, divide this total by six, and enter Income Income 3 Gross wages, salary, tips, bonuses, overtime, commi ssions. \$ \$ enter t e from the operation of a business, profession the difference on Line 4.
-Do not enter a number of the business expenses entered on Line b er less than zero.
+Complete both Columnnes 3-11.
+3 ("Spouse's I ncome") for bankru ferent ires must reflect average monthly income for t aptcy case, ending on the last day of the month amounts of income during these six months, y a six months, divide this total by six, and enter n before the filing.
+If you received dif- ou must total the amounts received dur- Column A Debtor's Income Column B Spouse's Income 3 wages, salary, tips, bonuses, overtime, commi 3 1 3 1 3 \$ \$ enter t e from the operation of a business, profession he difference on Line 4.
+Do not enter a number of the business expenses entered on Line business expenses expenses entered on Line business expenses expen er less than zero.
 Do not include any 4 a.
 Gross receipts \$ b.
-Ordinary and necessary business expenses \$ c.
-Business income Subtract Line b from Line a \$ \$ and other real property income.
+Ordinary and necessary business expenses \$ C. Business income Subtract Line b from Line a \$ \$ Line 5. nd other real property income.
 Subtract Line b Do not enter a number less than zero.
-Do no nses entered on Line b as a deduction in Pa 5 a.
+Do no uses entered on Line b as a deduction in Pa ot include any part of the operating 5 a.
 Gross receipts \$ b.
 Ordinary and necessary operating expenses \$ c.
-Rental income Subtract Line b from Line a ¢ \$ 6 st, dividends and royalties. \$ 7 on and retirement income. \$ \$ , ar contributions to the household expenses of t he debtor or the debtor's dependents \$ \$ 8 includi ing child or spousal support.
-Do not include co Colum n B is completed. \$ \$
+Rental income Subtract Line b from Line a Gabitact Eine & Hein Eine a \$ \$ 6 st, dividends and royalties. \$ \$ 7 n and retirement income. \$ \$ 8 includi r contributions to the household expenses of thing child or spousal support.
+Do not include conn B is completed. \$ \$